llugato/miniSQL/README.md

 Self.database.Execute("DISPLAY DATA FROM app_tables") '--> app_tables is a master table with all tables structures

+Self.database.Execute("SELECT stage,name FROM score WHERE name=David,stage<21")

+- The where clauseres need to be separated by ","

 Self.database.Execute("INSERT INTO score (Robert,10,01:00,10)")

 Self.database.Execute("SELECT points,name FROM score")